cloudfoundry/service-fabrik-broker/docs/Interoperator-Features.md

 One can use the [last operation endpoint for service bindings](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#polling-last-operation-for-service-bindings) to poll the state of the service binding operation.
 Refer [this documentation](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#binding) to know more.

+Please note that `cf create-service-key` operation does not support asynchronous service binding.
+So `cf create-service-key` will not work with asynchronous plans.

 ## GET Endpoints for Service Instance and Service Binding

 One can fetch a [service instance](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#fetching-a-service-instance), if `instances_retrievable :true` is declared for the service in the Catalog.